kubeflow/website/content/en/docs/distributions/gke/deploy/upgrade.md

 ## Upgrade ASM (Anthos Service Mesh)

 If you want to upgrade ASM instead of the Kubeflow components, refer to [kubeflow/common/asm/Makefile](https://github.com/kubeflow/gcp-blueprints/blob/master/kubeflow/common/asm/Makefile) for the latest instruction on upgrading ASM.
-Detailed explaination is also listed below.
+Detailed explanation is also listed below.
 Note: If you are going to upgrade minor version or major version of ASM, it is best to read [official ASM upgrade documentation](https://cloud.google.com/service-mesh/docs/upgrade-path-old-versions-gke) first, before performing the steps below.
 Patch version upgrade can refer to steps below directly.

 ### Install new ASM workload